ADre01/Node-Express-Blog-Website/README.md

 # Node-Express-Blog-Website
-Simple movie blog using node and express
+Simple movie blog using node and express.
 Uses local API to retrive move data